G'MIC is a full-featured open-source

 Veejay, a visual instrument and realtime video sampler.

-The G'MIC source code has been registered to the APP
+The G'MIC source code has been registered with the APP

 (French Agency for the Protection of Programs) by the CNRS,